 - A client certificate generated from the root certificate, and installed on each client computer that will connect.
 This certificate is used for client authentication.

 - A VPN client configuration package must be generated and installed on every client computer that connects.
-The client configuration package configures the native VPN client that is already on the operating system with the necessary information to connect to the VNet.
+The client configuration package configures the native VPN client that's already on the operating system with the necessary information to connect to the VNet.

-For more information about Point-to-Site connections, see the Point-to-Site FAQ at the end of this article.
+For more information about Point-to-Site connections, see Point-to-Site FAQ.

-- Client Address Space: 172.16.201.0/24.
-VPN clients that connect to the VNet using this Point-to-Site connection receive an IP address from the specified pool.
+- Client Address Space: Enter 172.16.201.0/24.
+VPN clients that connect to the VNet by using this Point-to-Site connection receive an IP address from the specified pool.

 - Size: Select the gateway SKU that you want to use.